MichielNoback/java_jupyterbook/01_getting_started/objects_and_classes.md

 # Objects and classes

-This chapter presents two independent discussions of what classes and objects are.
+This chapter presents two independent reviews of what classes and objects are.
-The first "Ninjas" focuses on what an object is and does, and how it relates to a class.
+The first part, named "Ninjas", focuses on what an object is and does, and how it relates to a class.
-The second, "Cells" also discusses object relationships and testing.
+The second part, "Cells", also discusses object relationships and testing.

 ## Ninjas

 Suppose you are creating a game with ninjas, trolls and all other sorts of nasty creatures.
-In an Object-Oriented Programming (OOP) environment such as Java you will start by defining the entities that play a role in the app you are developing.
+In an Object-Oriented Programming (OOP) environment such as Java you will start by defining the _entities_ that play a role in the app you are developing.

 In this case, `Ninja` will be one of the entities, or ***Types*** populating the application.
 Other types in this game may be `Troll`, `Game`, `Player`, `Weapon`, `ScoreBoard`, and so on.